Comply with laws of the land, Centre tells Twitter after it criticises new social media rules

 The Centre on Thursday said that social media platform Twitter needs to stop beating around the bush and comply with the laws of the land, reported ANI.

-“Law making and policy formulations is sole prerogative of the sovereign and Twitter is just a social media platform and it has no locus in dictating what should India’s legal policy framework should be,” the Ministry of Electronics and Information Technology said in a statement.
+“Law making and policy formulations is sole prerogative of the sovereign and Twitter is just a social media platform and it has no locus in dictating what should India’s legal policy framework be,” the Ministry of Electronics and Information Technology said in a statement.

-This came a day after Twitter on Thursday said it was concerned about the “potential threat” to freedom of expression as India’s new social media rules came into effect.
+This came after Twitter on Thursday said it was concerned about the “potential threat” to freedom of expression as India’s new social media rules came into effect.

 A sweeping set of rules were issued on February 25 to regulate social media companies, streaming and digital news content.
-The new rules will virtually bring these platforms, for the first time, under the ambit of government supervision.
+The new rules virtually bring these platforms, for the first time, under the ambit of government supervision.

 Among other things, the “Information Technology (Guidelines for Intermediaries and Digital Media Ethics Code) Rules, 2021” regulations mandated that social media platforms such as WhatsApp, Twitter, Signal and Facebook will now have to give details about the origin of a tweet or a message on being asked by either a court or a government authority.
 The regulation also requires social media companies to set up a three-tier grievance redressal framework.